lemonmade/react-stylish/docs/plugins.md

 ## Enabling Plugins

 A selection of plugins that make sense are enabled by default in both the React DOM and Native versions of Stylish.
-You can, however, completely replace the default plugins by calling Stylish's [`configure` function]() with the `plugins` key set to an array of plugins you wish to enable (all bundled plugins detailed below are available on `Stylish.Plugins`):
+You can, however, completely replace the default plugins by calling Stylish's [`configure` function][configure-url] with the `plugins` key set to an array of plugins you wish to enable (all bundled plugins detailed below are available on `Stylish.Plugins`):

 ```javascript
 import Stylish from 'react-stylish';